 Left to right standing: Dick van der Harst, B.Sc.
 (P.T.), K-Taping Canada Instructor, Jacques Lavergne, B.Sc.
 (P.T.), Sport Diploma, Instructeur K-Taping Canada.
 Left to right seated: Christian Büttner, B.Sc.
 (P.T.)
 Sport Physiotherapist, Head Instructor Trainer, International K-Taping Academy, Germany, Leigh MacKenzie, BHKin, K-Taping Academy Canada Director, Lois Pohlod, B.Sc.
 (P.T.), Sport Diploma, K-Taping Canada Instructor, Suzanne Gorman, CEO Sport Physio Canada, Daysha Shuya, M.Sc.
 (P.T.), Sport Diploma, K-Taping Canada Instructor.

 Lois Pohlod is a Sport Physiotherapist living in Calgary, Alberta.
 Lois graduated from McGill University with a BSc.
 In Physical Therapy.
 As a Sport Physiotherapist Lois has had the opportunity to work with Canada’s top athletes.
-Lois has been a member of the Canadian Health and Science team for the 1997 FISU Games in Sicily, the 1999 & 2012 Pan American Games, and the 2002 Commonwealth Games in Manchester, England.
+Lois has been a member of the Canadian Health and Science team for the 1997 & 2013 Summer World University (FISU) Games, the 1999 & 2011 Pan American Games, and the 2002 Commonwealth Games in Manchester, England.
+She was the Chief Therapist at both the 2013 Winter FISU Games and the 2014 Commonwealth Games in Glasgow.
 She was a part of the team at Olympic Games in Athens, Greece (2004) and worked as a physiotherapist with the VANOC host medical team at the Vancouver Olympic Games.
 Lois was the Sport Physiotherapist with Team Canada’s National Women’s Team as Canada won gold at the 2000 and 2004 World Championships.
+In addition to Sport Physiotherapy Canada interests, Lois uses her training in acupuncture and manual therapy along with K-Taping techniques in the treatment of all active Canadians.
 Lois has been a K-Taping Instructor since October 2011.
-She and her husband Steve enjoy staying active with golf and cycling and spending time with their four children.
+She and her husband Steve enjoy time together traveling, golfing, cycling and visiting their four children.

 Dick van der Harst, RPT, MCPA B.Sc.
 (P.T.), K-Taping Canada Instructor